Howden Joinery Group (OTCMKTS:HWDJY) Upgraded to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Howden Joinery Group (OTCMKTS:HWDJY) from a hold rating to a buy rating in a research note released on Friday morning, Zacks.com reports.
-The firm currently has $29.00 target price on the stock.
+Zacks Investment Research upgraded shares of Howden Joinery Group (OTCMKTS:HWDJY) from a hold rating to a buy rating in a report published on Thursday, Zacks.com reports.
+The brokerage currently has $37.00 price objective on the stock.

 According to Zacks, “Howden Joinery Group Plc is involved in the manufacture, sale and distribution of kitchens and joinery products.
 It offers kitchen cabinets and frontals, doors and worktops and breakfast bars; appliances.
 The company operates primarily in the United Kingdom, France, Belgium, the Netherlands and Germany.
 Howden Joinery Group Plc is headquartered in London, the United Kingdom. “